Plinky / Plinky+ Manual

 • Random, 2 notes at a time (all 8 columns)

-The '8 column' modes include every column, even those without a note, introducing rests into the arpeggio.
+The 'all 8 column' modes include every column, even those without a note, introducing rests into the arpeggio.

 Arpeggiator Clock Division